mrwu-mac/DIFNet/README.md

 Add evaluation module from [evaluation](https://github.com/aimagelab/meshed-memory-transformer/tree/master/evaluation).

-Note: Python 3.6+ is required to run our code.
+Note: Python 3.6+ and Pytorch 1.6+ are required to run our code.

 ## Data preparation